mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * use up and down arrow keys to navigate the list of themes
 * will update to show the theme icons as you navigate

+## File Operations

+* to create a folder

+  * right-click parent folder in Explorer and select "New Folder"
+  * enter a folder name

+* to create a file

+  * right-click a folder in Explorer and select "New File"
+  * enter a file name

+* to delete a file or folder

+  * select file in Explorer and press delete (cmd-delete)
+  * respond to confirmation dialog
+  * allows deleting folders containing files

+* to rename a file

+  * select file in Explorer and press F2 (enter) or right-click and select "Rename"
+  * modify name and press enter or press esc to abort:w

+* to copy a file

+  * right-click file in Explorer and select "Copy"

+* to paste a file after copying
+  * right-click destination folder in Explorer and select "Paste"

+- to reveal file in Explorer (Finder)
+  * right-click file in Explorer and select "Reveal in \_\_\_"

 ## File Paths

 * to get the file path of a file in an editor,